r-kataria/r-kataria/README.md

 ### [Access Alchemy](https://github.com/r-kataria/AccessAlchemy)
 Access Alchemy explores how obtaining additional visas and travel documents can significantly boost the strength of a passport.
 By modeling visa relationships as graphs, it helps optimize their global mobility. 🌍✈️

+## 🔄 Current Work

+### Political Stonks
+Political Stonks examines the correlation between US Presidential General Elections and Primary polling with stock market performance.
+This analysis includes both index and individual stocks, utilizing data that dates back to the 1960s. 📊🇺🇸

+### PySE
+PySE is a Python-based stock market backtesting engine supporting equities, bonds, futures, and options.
+As an extension, an open-source data archive of historical stock prices and fundamental data is being developed, potentially hosted on IPFS, to enhance analysis and simulations. 📈🗂️

 ## 💼 Interests

 - **Technology**: I love tinkering with different languages and frameworks. 🖥️💡